vinceskahan/weatherflow-udp-listener/README.md

 ##### Version 2.x Important notes

-* The listener now requires python3.
+* The listener now supports python3.
 All examples below have been updated accordingly.
 * Typical output has been significantly quieted down, with debugging output suppressed unless you use the --verbose flag

 ##### Known limitations - multiple 'live' network interfaces